mainsail-crew/MainsailOS/docs/boards/btt/octopus-pro-429.md

 Sometimes klipper makes changes to the microcontroller code and thus your MCU need to be reflashed with new firmware.
 You can do that in 2 ways.

-!> RatOS V1.0-RC3 automatically flashes the newest firmware to your Octopus v1.1 when klipper is updated (if the klipper firmware has previously been flashed).
+!> RatOS V1.0-RC3 automatically flashes the newest firmware to your Octopus Pro 429 when klipper is updated (if the klipper firmware has previously been flashed).
 You shouldn't need any of the steps below unless that fails.

 ### SD Card